 Fleas can present a big risk at home as a single flea can lay up to 40 to 50 eggs a day, infesting your home and your dog’s environment.
 Flea larvae burrow deep into bedding and carpet and can even rest dormant for an extended period.
 To control the infestation and break this life cycle, it is necessary to use products that provide extended protection such as Bravecto® that will protect for 12 weeks with just one dose.

-Signs of fleas:
+Signs of fleas on dogs:

 - Excessive scratching and licking